pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 = Unreleased =

+*   Use REST API to convert the entire Translation Set on demand.
+*   Fix original_id error when changing string status.
+*   Fix i18n of updated count numbers.
 *   Stricten code.
 *   Analyse GP Template with PHPStan.
-*   Fix original_id error when changing string status.

 = 1.4.10 =